zhangz/KnowledgeBase/Essential .NET/Garbage Collection.md

 ### Managed Heap
 There is a managed heap for each managed process.
 All threads in the process allocate memory for objects on the same heap.

-The heap can be considered as the accumulation of two heaps
+The CLR manages two separate heaps for allocation
-- The large object heap
+- The large object heap (LOH)
-- The small object heap.
+- The small object heap (SOH)

+Small .NET objects are allocated onto the SOH.
+There are three of these: Generation 0, Generation 1, and Generation 2.
+Objects move up these Generations based on their age.

 ### Generations
 ​The managed heap is partitioned into three regions: